Skills required: ability to play Pictionary® and / or ability to draw stick figures.

 Christian Mandalas† –What are they?

 The Christian Mandalas books are a suite of Bible Study curriculum for individuals and small groups.
-Creating unique drawings as you study Scripture, you deeply engage with the Word of God through your sense of vision.
+Creating unique drawings as you study Scripture, you deeply engage with the Word of God while using your sense of vision.

 (Again, drawing level required: Pictionary/stick figures).